Try Semrush

 Google still crawls your site for keywords

-But if you search for any competitive keyword, you’ll notice that the top-ranking pages almost all use that exact keyword in their title tag.
+If you search for any competitive keyword, you’ll notice that the top-ranking pages almost all use that exact keyword in their title tag.

-Google SERP – Life Insurance Quotes
+Google SERP – Life insurance quotes

-Why is On-Page SEO Important?
+Why Is On-Page SEO Important?

-To rank your content in 2025, you also need to optimize your content for:
+But beyond keywords, you also need to optimize your content for:

-How to do On-Page SEO
+A Quick Way to Do On-Page SEO

-This tool lets you know if you have your keyword in all the key locations like the H1 and body content but also offers suggestions for improvement and provides valuable information on semantic keywords to enhance your content.
+The tool lets you know if you have your keyword in all the key locations like the H1 and body content (more on why this matters soon).

 Semrush also offers a suite of other tools that make it the all-in-one companion for on-page SEO.